Shasidharyadav/SurplusServe/README.md

 # 🍽️ Food Waste Management Platform

 Welcome to the Food Waste Management Platform!
-Our mission is to connect food donors with recipients to reduce food waste and hunger. 🌍✨
+Our mission is to connect food donors with recipient to reduce food waste and hunger. 🌍✨

 ## 🚀 Features